Please enter both an email address and a password.

 Saffron Mackay

 Since the time of Galen the dissection, initially of animals, and later of human cadavers has been a vital element of medical and surgical education.
-Prior to the introduction of x-rays, the dissection of cadavers, and medical textbooks such as Vesalius’ De Humani Corporis Fabrica, was the only way to gain a comprehensive understanding of human anatomy.
-The Royal College of Surgeons of England’s association with dissection is reflected in the archive, in collections of William Clift, the Resurrectionist’s Diary and letters submitted by Members in relation to the Anatomy Act of 1832.
+Prior to the introduction of X-rays, the dissection of cadavers, and medical textbooks, such as Vesalius’ De Humani Corporis Fabrica, was the only way to gain a comprehensive understanding of human anatomy.
+The Royal College of Surgeons of England’s association with dissection is reflected in the archives, in collections of William Clift, the Resurrectionist’s Diary and letters submitted by Members concerning the Anatomy Act of 1832.

-In 1745 the Company of Surgeons (the predecessor to the Royal College of Surgeons of England) was formed following the break from the Worshipful Society of Barbers.
-The Company was permitted to teach anatomy and build a hall with a theatre, close to the Old Bailey, so they could dissect the bodies of executed criminals.
-However, the hall was not finished until 1751, and by then private anatomy schools, in particular William Hunter’s school in Great Windmill Street had become well-established centres for teaching and dissection.
-William Hunter’s school became so successful that he requested his younger brother John to help prepare specimens and to teach students.
-John Hunter would later became a skilled anatomist and surgeon in his own right, becoming known as the founder of ‘scientific surgery’.
-Although a limited number of lectures and demonstrations in anatomy were held at Surgeons’ Hall, they could not compete with the better equipped private anatomy schools.
+In 1745, the Company of Surgeons (the predecessor to the Royal College of Surgeons of England) was formed following the break from the Worshipful Society of Barbers.
+The Company was permitted to teach anatomy and build a hall with a theatre, close to the Old Bailey, so thay they could dissect the bodies of executed criminals.
+However, the hall was not finished until 1751, and by then private anatomy schools, particularly William Hunter’s school in Great Windmill Street, had become well-established centres for teaching and dissection.
+William Hunter’s school became so successful that he requested his younger brother John to help prepare specimens and teach students.
+John Hunter later became a skilled anatomist and surgeon in his own right, becoming known as the founder of ‘scientific surgery’.
+Although a limited number of lectures and demonstrations in anatomy were held at Surgeons’ Hall, they could not compete with the better-equipped private anatomy schools.

 Execution Dock by William Clift